joshglenn/react-native-wiki/Roadmap.md

 ## Stability

 * Improved packager.
 Owner: [Christoph Pojer](https://twitter.com/cpojer).
 ETA: June
     * We are working on further improving stability, reliability and performance of React Native's packager.
 The precise form this improvement should take is not yet clear.
+We'll have more exciting news to share in the near future!

 ## Developer Experience